hyosung11/Launch-School/Courses/journal.md

 ## 20210924 일요일

 10:55 I completely didn't study yesterday.
 I don't think I made a github commit either.
 Oh well.
 I broke my streak.

+11:41 Got into the groove for almost an hour and continued to work on my glossary.
+Ready to referee now.